Back to Top

 June 29 – July 3, 2026

-Hosted at Colorado State University Pueblo
+Hosted at Colorado State University Pueblo with assistance from the Pueblo Symphony Association

-Five days of intensive music-making, artistic growth and lasting friendships in a supportive, non-competitive environment.
+Five days of intensive music-making, artistic growth, and lasting friendships in a supportive, non-competitive environment.

 • Daily instruction from expert faculty